Generic trademark: In pharmaceuticals

-The pharmaceutical industry affords some protection from genericization of trade names with the modern practice of assigning a nonproprietary name for a drug based upon chemical structure.
-Brand-name drugs have well-known nonproprietary names from the beginning of their commercial existence, even while still under patent, preventing the aforementioned problem of "no alternative generic name for the idea readily coming to mind".
-For example, even when Abilify was new, its nonproprietary name, aripiprazole, was well documented.
-Another example is warfarin, which was known as an ingredient in rat poison before it was approved for human use under the brand name of Coumadin.
+Pharmaceutical trade names are somewhat protected from genericization due to the modern practice of assigning nonproprietary names based on a drug's chemical structure.
+This circumvents the problem of a trademarked name entering common use by providing a generic name as soon as a novel pharmaceutical enters the market.
+For example, aripiprazole, the nonproprietary name for Abilify, was well-documented since its invention.
+Warfarin, originally introduced as a rat poison, was approved for human use under the brand name Coumadin.

 Examples of genericization before the modern system of generic drugs include aspirin, introduced to the market in 1897, and heroin, introduced in 1898.
 Both were originally trademarks of Bayer AG.
 However, U.S. court rulings in 1918 and 1921 found the terms to be genericized, stating the company's failure to reinforce the brand's connection with their product as the reason.

 A different sense of the word genericized in the pharmaceutical industry refers to products whose patent protection has expired.
 For example, Lipitor was genericized in the U.S. when the first competing generic version was approved by the FDA in November 2011.
 In this same context, the term genericization refers to the process of a brand drug losing market exclusivity to generics.

 Trademark erosion

 Trademark erosion, or genericization, is a special case of antonomasia related to trademarks.
-It happens when a trademark becomes so common that it starts being used as a common name and the original company has failed to prevent such use.
-Once it has become an appellative, the word cannot be registered any more; this is why companies try hard not to let their trademark become too common, a phenomenon that could otherwise be considered a successful move since it would mean that the company gained an exceptional recognition.
-An example of trademark erosion is the verb “to hoover” (used with the meaning of “vacuum cleaning”), originated from the Hoover company brand name.
+It happens when a trademark becomes so common that it starts being used as a common name, most often occurring when the original company has failed to prevent such use.
+Once it has become an appellative, the word cannot be registered anymore; this is why companies try hard not to let their trademark become universally used, a phenomenon that could otherwise be considered a successful move since it would mean that the company had gained exceptional recognition.
+An example of trademark erosion is the verb "to hoover" (used with the meaning of "vacuum cleaning"), which originated from the Hoover company brand name.

-Nintendo is an example of a brand that successfully fought trademark erosion, having managed to replace excessive use of its name by the then-neologism game console.
+Nintendo is an example of a brand that successfully fought trademark erosion, having managed to replace the common use of its name with the term "game console", which at that time was a neologism.